-The following methods are effective to use when your vehicle is stuck in the mud, sand or other condition from which the vehicle cannot be driven out under its own power.
-Use extreme caution when towing the vehicle.
+The following methods are effective to get out when your vehicle is struck in mud, sand or other condition from which the vehicle cannot be driven out under its own power.
+Use extreme caution when towing vehicles.
 In addition, keep away from the vehicles and towing cable or chain when towing.

-- Remove the sand and soil in the front and the back of the tires. - Place stones or wood under the tires.
+- à Remove the soil and sand in the front and the back of the tires. - à Place a stone or wood under the tires.

-If you cannot shift automatic transmission selector lever
+If you cannot shift automatic transmission selector lever (two-wheel drive models)